-September is here and that means a month fully dedicated to celebrating bees!
-Not that we don’t do this all year round but we have an excuse to do so even more during Bee Aware Month.
+September is Bee Aware Month – a month fully dedicated to celebrating bees!
+Not that we don’t do this all year round, but we have an excuse to do so even more during Bee Aware Month.

 Apiculture New Zealand has been running Bee Aware Month for 8 years, and it gets bigger and better each year!

 This year, we are focusing on bee health and educating the public on how they can help protect New Zealand’s healthy bee population.

 Protecting bee health is important – how you can help